andyblarblar/landscape_photo_guide/src/dealing_with_exposure.md

 The easiest way to take this sequence of photos is using a function called bracketing, which is available in most cameras.
 Bracketing does exactly what you need to do - take a sequence of photos with varying exposure.

-Bracketing functions differently on different camera models, so you will need to consult your cameras manual to enable its use.
+Bracketing functions differently on different camera models, so you will need to consult your camera's manual to enable its use.

-When enabled, simply set a neutral exposure when setting up your photo.
-Next, simply activate the bracketing and shoot until the sequence is complete.
-From here, you can feed this sequence into an HDR processor when editing later.
+When enabled, set a neutral exposure when setting up your photo.
+Next, activate the bracketing and shoot until the sequence is complete.
+From here, you can feed this sequence into an HDR processor while editing.

 ### Manual Offseting